Planning Time for UCAT Preparation

 A very common question asked by aspiring medical students is “How do you balance your school work and UCAT practice?”
-Given that UCAT can be equally or even more important than ATAR in the medical school selection process, it is crucial that students devote sufficient time in preparing for the UCAT, without neglecting their high school or university.
+Given that the UCAT can be equally or even more important than ATAR in the medical school selection process, it is crucial that students devote sufficient time in preparing for the UCAT, without neglecting their year 12 studies.

-Before you begin your UCAT preparation, decide how many practice exams you would like to undertake.
-Spread these out in the time between when you start your UCAT preparation, and roughly 1-2 weeks before the day of the actual exam.
-One way of doing so would be to increase the frequency of the exams you complete as you approach the actual UCAT.
-Remember also that you will have more time during school holidays, without the stress of internal assessments at school.
+Decide how many UCAT practice exams you would like to complete.
+Spread these out in the time between when you start your UCAT preparation, and roughly 1-2 weeks before the day of your UCAT testing date.
+One way of doing so would be to increase the frequency of the exams you complete as you approach the live UCAT.
+Remember also that you will have more time during the holidays, without the stress of internal assessments at school.

 Keep in mind that study plans should be flexible.
 Other commitments will arise, and it is important to accommodate them.
 If you miss a UCAT practice exam, ensure that you catch up before the next.

-UCAT question banks and subtest mocks can be accessed when you have smaller intervals of spare time.
-They are especially useful to target problem areas.
-For example, when you are doing UCAT practice exams, you may notice specific question types which you find particularly difficult, and you can use the question banks and UCAT subtest mocks to work on these.
-Furthermore, in the days leading up to the UCAT, question banks can be less stressful than full length practice exams.
+Subtest Mocks and question banks (as well as UCAT skills trainers) can be accessed when you have smaller intervals of spare time.
+They are especially useful to target problem areas in your UCAT practice.
+For example, when you are doing UCAT practice exams, you may notice specific UCAT question types which you find particularly difficult, and you can use the QBank to work on these.
+Furthermore, in the days leading up to the live UCAT, short UCAT practice sessions can be less stressful and taxing than full length UCAT practice exams.